 *Both the Turner Center in Nashville and the Center for Pastoral Formation at MTS in Memphis are resources for training leaders when there is a need.

 These Affinity Groups are helpful in other ways as well.
 Participants almost always discover differences within their shared position.
-This sets the tone for greater curiosity and willingness to engage with persons with different positions.
+This sets the tone for greater curiosity and willingness to engage with persons who have different positions.

 As simple as it sounds, choosing and shaping the questions for each session is very important.
 We went through several drafts working on the questions and, during the workshop, we revised questions for later small group work according to our experiences in the initial large and smaller group experiences.
-In short: plan these questions well and …don’t get so attached to your wise planning that you fail to adjust!
+In short, plan these questions well and don’t get so attached to your wise planning that you fail to adjust!
 [See attachment #3 for examples of questions a church might identify for its conversation.]

 Do not form a group in which one person ends up alone in his/her perspective/position.
 A participant rarely, if ever, feels free to share thoughts and convictions when she is the only one with such thoughts and convictions in the group.